norahrid/literature-comparison-browser/README.md

 ### Note

-The app on the main branch in the app shown in the demo videos.
+The app on the main branch is the app shown in the demo videos.
 The app on the `creatable-select` branch is the app that's currently in development and contains commented code.

 ### Available Scripts